-Jessica McDiarmid is Canadian journalist who has written about human rights, racial conflicts and social justice in publications such as the Associated Press, CBC, and The Toronto Star.
+Jessica McDiarmid is a Canadian journalist who has reported on human rights and social justice from around the world.
 She grew up near the Highway of Tears and has been investigating the murders for the past five years.
 This is her first book.

 “An illuminating, if harrowing, depiction of what happens when law enforcement turns a blind eye to people who are marginalized, oft-forgotten, and how the engagement and attention of key people within their ranks and in the press decide that ignorance is no longer a viable or acceptable option…necessary reading for people who have watched True Detective, The Bridge, or Top of the Lake.” —Rakesh S., Senior Editor, on Highway of Tears